- Here is the Iowa counties and abbreviations list

-- Iowa Stations: No multipliers for working DX stations.
+- Iowa Stations: No multiplier for working DX stations.
 DX stations still count as QSOs, so definitely DO work them!
-We are just removing the one multiplier, not removing the QSO points.

 - Multipliers are applied one time only, NOT per Band, and NOT per Mode.
 This has always been our normal scoring method, we have just added this item for clarification.

 - No bonus points this year (2021).